 Avoid as much as possible, messing up with the ham as it smokes.
 The only time you come in contact with it is when you are adding flavor.

 How Long Does It Take to Smoke A Precooked Ham in An Electric Smoker?

 A pre-cooked ham doesn’t take long.
 Essentially, it takes about 30 minutes to smoke a single pound of precooked ham.
 While smoking, it is vital to check the temperatures.
 In some instances, it is called warming.
 In either case, ensure that your ham registers 140 degrees Fahrenheit at the thickest parts.
 Such temperature ensures that it is thoroughly warmed up.
 So, how will you note the internal temperature of the ham?
 While the smoker comes with a mechanism to indicate temperature, such mechanisms do not show the temperature of the ham.
 So, you’ll need to use a thermometer.
 Insert the thermometer in the ham and let it stand there as the smoker works.
 This way, you’ll be able to monitor the temperature appropriately.

 After you have attained your desired level of smokiness, remove the ham from the smoker, and serve it.
 Since you were basically, warming it, directly slice it and let the people enjoy the meal.

 Apple cider can be an excellent additive to your ham while it is smoking.
 It prevents from drying up.
 You can be a bit creative by glazing your ham.
-Start that preparation as soon as the temperature hits 135 degrees F. a well-prepared assortment of herbs and fruits such as grapes can be essential components of garnishing your ham.
+Start that preparation as soon as the temperature hits 135 degrees Fahrenheit.
+A well-prepared assortment of herbs and fruits such as grapes can be essential components of garnishing your ham.
 This makes the presentational, not only beautiful but appetizing.